selectors/selectors.js/README.md

 s.isValidSelector(':potato')                  // false
 ```

-It also accepts an optional `htmlStrict` Boolean value (which defaults to `false`).
+If using `selectors.html.js` with the `htmlStrict` addon included, this function also accepts an optional `htmlStrict` Boolean value (which defaults to `false`).
 When `true`, it validates element types and attributes against the [HTML5](https://www.w3.org/TR/html5), [SVG1.1](http://www.w3.org/TR/SVG) and [MathML3](https://www.w3.org/TR/MathML) specifications.
 [WAI-ARIA](https://www.w3.org/TR/wai-aria/) attributes are also included.
 This flag has no special meaning when applied to anything other than types and attributes.

 This does not validate attribute values, only the attribute names themselves.